Master hexagonal architecture in Rust

 Whether or not you consider the database falling over a recoverable error, there are two incontrovertible reasons not to panic:

 1. Panicking poisons held mutexes.
-If your application state is protected by an Arc<Mutex<T>>, for some T that isn't Send + Sync, panicking while you hold the guard will mean no other thread will ever be able to acquire it again.
+If your application state is protected by an Arc<Mutex<T>>, panicking while you hold the guard will mean no other thread will ever be able to acquire it again.
 Your program is dead, and no amount of panic recovery middleware will bring it back.

 2. Other Rust devs won't expect you to panic.
 Most likely, you won't be the person woken at 3am to debug your code.
 Strive to make it as unsurprising as possible.
 Follow established error handling conventions diligently.
 Return errors, don't panic.